 If you have a terminology management system in place, you can make the life of your resources easier, be they translators or content writers, in-house or outsourced.
 Having a shared and approved glossary of terms significantly reduces the time they need dedicate to research before translating or creating content, allowing them to devote more time to their final review and reach top quality in an easier, quicker way.
 Accelerating the translation and content creation process while maintaining quality and consistency will definitely be a plus if you want to reach your target markets as soon as possible with a stronger brand.
 In this infographic we go through the process we follow when we create a terminology management system for our customers and its benefits, a real win-win for every stakeholder involved in the process:

 #5 – Terminology management boosts the image of your company.

 If you have standardized translations for your terminology, the image of your company will be one of a professional and well-organised partner, the type of business anyone would like to receive support from or trade with.
 If your internal processes for terminology come from the same seed, your internal and external resources will surely appreciate working with a company like yours, and your employee retention and global business will automatically improve.

 #6 – Terminology management means staying up-to-date with the latest standardisation requirements.

 If you are familiar with standardisation and certifications, you will most likely be aware that terminology is one of the fundamentals of the ISO 17100:2015, quality standard especially developed for translation services providers, where it is defined as an added value and as something translators should pay attention to (the Standard in question emphasise “compliance with specific domain and client terminology” and “terminology consistency throughout the whole translation”).
 If you choose an LSP as you want to outsource translations or the management of your terminology, make sure your partner is certified.

-If you wish to manage terminology in a professional way and pave the way for your market expansion, contact us and upload this guidebook.
+If you wish to manage terminology in a professional way and prepare for your market expansion, contact us and download our free guidebook.

 Commitment to quality in our multilingual solutionsQuality